nayrxoc/apatite-OLD/README.md

 ### To-do

+- Power Button Behaviour for Steam Deck
+- Default Scaling
-- Waydroid on Base
+- Waydroid on base-apatite
-- Game Mode on Deck
+- Game Mode on deck-apatite
-- Bazzite First Boot Experience on Deck
+- Bazzite First Boot Experience on deck-apatite
 - Much more!!

 ### Installation